-However, it can also be useful to track micro-conversions occurring throughout the customer journey, such as when a visitor adds an item to their basket, interacts with an Overlay or creates an account.
+But it can also be useful to track micro-conversions occurring throughout the customer journey.
+These could be when a visitor adds an item to their basket, interacts with an Overlay or creates an account.

 What is eCommerce conversion rate optimisation and why is it important?

-With the margins in eCommerce conversion rates so small, often simple changes across your site can accumulate into an impressive increase in conversions.
+The margins in eCommerce conversion rates are so small that often simple changes across your site can accumulate into an impressive increase in conversions.

 Where to start with CRO